AR and Architecture: the technology that can help architects and contractors

 AR for B2C in Architecture

-Moreover, this could be the perfect fit when they need to show how the project will look like potential clients, quickly and easily from their mobile phones, even autonomously.
+Moreover, this could be the perfect fit when they need to show how the project will look like to potential clients, quickly and easily from their mobile phones, even autonomously.

 Let’s make a quick example: a studio, or even a real estate agency, can provide interested buyers with a QR code or even only with the coordinates of the place where the building will be.
 Customers can scan the code or reach the right place to see on their screens how the project will look like in 3D and explore it in WebAR.